Skip to main content

 6. Authority bias

 Ever felt more trusting of someone because they are in a position of authority?
-That’s authority bias, and it’s prevalent when dealing with police offers, doctors and people in a more senior role within your organisation.
+That’s authority bias, and it’s prevalent when dealing with police officers, doctors and people in a more senior role within your organisation.

 Authority bias is one of the most common types of unconscious bias, yet it is one of the least recognised.
-A typical example in the workplace is new or junior staff members asking more experienced colleagues how to do things, only to find later that the instructions they were provided were incorrect.
+A typical example in the workplace is new or junior staff members asking more experienced colleagues how to do things, only to find later that the instructions they were provided with were incorrect.

 How to avoid authority bias: The best way to prevent authority bias is to ask questions!
 If you don’t understand something and have concerns about it, ask the person explaining things to you what their reasoning is—and then try to understand that reasoning.